mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 | ModeTo             | [DMXValue](#user-content-attrtype-dmxvalue ) | Only used together with ModeMaster; DMX end value; Default value: 0/1                                                                                         |
 | CustomName         | [String](#user-content-attrtype-string )     | Custom Name that can he used do adress this channel function with other command based protocols like OSC.
 Default: Node Name of the Channel function Example: Head_Dimmer.Dimmer.
 Dimmer   |

+#### Table 48. *Channel Function Attributes*

+</div>

 Note:
-For command based based control systems you can control the fixture when sending it a string in the following style:
+For command based control systems, you can control the fixture by sending it a string in the following style:

-/[FIXTURE_ID]/[CUSTOM_NAME_CHANNELFUCTION] ,f [FLOAT_VALUE_PHYSICAL]
+`"/FIXTURE_ID/CUSTOM_NAME_CHANNELFUCTION ,f FLOAT_VALUE_PHYSICAL"`
+or
-/[FIXTURE_ID]/[CUSTOM_NAME_CHANNELFUCTION]/percent ,f [FLOAT_VALUE_PERCENT]
+`"/FIXTURE_ID/CUSTOM_NAME_CHANNELFUCTION/percent ,f FLOAT_VALUE_PERCENT"`

-Where
+Where:
-FIXTURE_ID is the fixture ID is the value defined for the fixture instance.
+- FIXTURE_ID is the fixture ID is the value defined for the fixture instance.
-CUSTOM_NAME_CHANNELFUCTION is the Custom Name for the ChannelFunction.
+- CUSTOM_NAME_CHANNELFUCTION is the Custom Name for the ChannelFunction.
 Note that you all "."
 Seperators can be replaced with "/".
-FLOAT_VALUE_PHYSICAL is the physical value that the fixture should adopt.
-The values will be capped by the fixture by PhysicalFrom and PhysicalTo
+- FLOAT_VALUE_PHYSICAL is the physical value that the fixture should adopt.
+The values will be capped by the fixture by PhysicalFrom and PhysicalTo.
-FLOAT_VALUE_PERCENT is the percent value that the fixture should adopt.
+- FLOAT_VALUE_PERCENT is the percent value that the fixture should adopt.
 The values can be between 0 and 100.

-#### Table 48. *Channel Function Attributes*

-</div>

 As children the channel function has list of a [channel sets](#user-content-channel-set ).